Mother Earth Needs Healing - Effects of Rainforests and Deforestation on Earth

 A tropical forest sustains high temperatures and heavy rainfall -- that means a constant hot and wet atmosphere which enhances growth of organisms beneficial to forests and to mankind.
 These type forests are found in Africa, Asia, Australia, Central and South America, Mexico, and the islands of the Pacific, Caribbean and Indian Oceans.

 As much as half of all living plant and animal species, plus two-thirds of all flowering plants on Earth thrive in a tropical rain forest.
 The warm, wet climate is above 64 degrees fahrenheit year round, with an annual rainfall from 66 inches to 390 inches.

-Temperate rainforests exist in just a few regions in the world.
+Temperate rain forests exist in just a few regions in the world.
 They get a lot of rain, over 55 inches annually.
-The majority of these rainforests thrive in climates that receive moisture from oceans (Oceanic-Moist Climates), such as the Pacific temperate rainforests in Western North America and southwestern South America.
+The majority of these forests thrive in climates that receive moisture from oceans (Oceanic-Moist Climates), such as the Pacific temperate forests in Western North America and southwestern South America.

 Often a fallen tree will be seen rotting on the ground.
 Some may wonder why it is not cleared.
 These fallen trees, referred to as "Nurse logs", are essential for providing a place for new seedlings to sprout and grow.
 If the rotting tree is taken away, the nursery for future trees is gone.

 Trees in these regions are predominantly coniferous with the undergrowth of shrubs containing broad leaves.
 They receive most of their precipitation in the winter.
 In the summer, fogs form allowing the trees to extract and produce fog drip, which keeps the forest moist at all times.